-7 Recognizing this issue, the recommendations in this part adopt the flexible approach of referring to "the law relating to insolvency".
+6 Recognizing this issue, the recommendations in this part adopt the flexible approach of referring to "the law relating to insolvency".

-- 13. The application of laws addressing directors' obligations and liabilities are closely related to and interact with other legal rules and statutory provisions on corporate governance.
-In some jurisdictions, they form a key part of policy frameworks, such as those protecting depositors in financial institutions, facilitating revenue collection, addressing priorities for certain categories of creditors over others (such as employees), as well as relevant legal, business and cultural frameworks in the local context. - 14.
-Effective regulation in this area should seek to balance the often competing goals and interests of different stakeholders: preserving the freedom of directors to discharge their obligations and exercise their judgement appropriately, encouraging responsible behaviour, discouraging wrongful conduct and excessive risk-taking, promoting entrepreneurial activity, and encouraging, at an early stage, the refinancing or reorganization of enterprises facing financial distress or insolvency.
+Effective regulation in this area should seek to balance the often competing 14. goals and interests of different stakeholders: preserving the freedom of directors to discharge their obligations and exercise their judgment appropriately, encouraging responsible behaviour, discouraging wrongful conduct and excessive risktaking, promoting entrepreneurial activity, and encouraging, at an early stage, the refinancing or reorganization of enterprises facing financial distress or insolvency.
 Such regulation could enhance both creditors' confidence and their willingness to do business with companies, encourage the participation of more experienced managers, who otherwise may be reluctant due to the risks related to failure, promote good corporate governance, leading to a more predictable legal position for directors and limiting the risks that insolvency practitioners will litigate against them once insolvency proceedings commence.
-Inefficient, unclear, antiquated and inconsistent guidelines on the obligations of those responsible for making decisions with respect to management of an enterprise as it approaches insolvency have the potential to undermine the benefits that an effective and efficient insolvency law is intended to produce and exacerbate the financial difficulty they are intended to address. - 15.
-The purpose of this part is to identify basic principles to be reflected in the law concerning directors' obligations when a company faces imminent insolvency or insolvency becomes unavoidable.
-Those principles may serve as a reference point and can be used by policymakers as they examine and develop appropriate legal and regulatory frameworks.
-Whilst recognizing the desirability of achieving the goals of the insolvency law (outlined in part one, chapter I, paragraphs 1-14 and recommendation 1) through early action and appropriate behaviour by directors, it is also acknowledged that there are threats and pitfalls to entrepreneurship that may result from overly draconian rules.
-This part does not deal with the obligations of directors that may apply under criminal law, company law or tort law, focusing only on those obligations that may be included in the law relating to insolvency and become enforceable once insolvency proceedings commence.
+Inefficient, unclear, antiquated and inconsistent guidelines on the obligations of those responsible for making decisions with respect to management of an enterprise as it approaches insolvency have the potential to undermine the benefits that an effective and efficient insolvency law is intended to produce and exacerbate the financial difficulty they are intended to address.

+15. The purpose of this section is to identify basic principles to be reflected in the law concerning directors' obligations when a company faces imminent insolvency or when insolvency becomes unavoidable.
+Those principles may serve as a reference point and can be used by policy makers as they examine and develop appropriate legal and regulatory frameworks.
+Whilst recognizing the desirability of achieving the goals of the insolvency law (outlined in part one, chap.
+I, paras.
+1-14 and recommendation 1) through early action and appropriate behaviour by directors, it is also acknowledged that there are threats and pitfalls to entrepreneurship that may result from overly draconian rules.
+This section does not deal with the liability of directors under criminal law, company law or tort law, focusing only on those obligations that may be included in the law relating to insolvency and become enforceable once insolvency proceedings commence.